belodetek/black.box/README.md

 # about
 `black.box` is a Linux based VPN `policy router` and content `un-blocker`.
 It currently runs on `ARMv7` CPU equipped [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi)[[n8](#footnotes)] devices and helps un-block popular Internet content across tablets, smartphones, desktops, laptops and TVs over Wi-Fi or LAN.

-It includes two optional obfuscation/cloaking modes (both SSH and SSL), to enable functioning in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.
+It includes optional obfuscation/cloaking modes (SSH and SSL), to help function in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.

 The device also supports a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
 Separate subscriptions/accounts required for supported VPN services.
 VPN client mode is **free**, so no `black.box` subscription is required.